zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

           serviceRelativeUrl: /v2
 ```

-In this example, the file can be named `petstore.yml`.
-The filename does not need to follow specific naming conventions but it needs to have the `.yml` extension.
+In this example, a suitable name for the file is `petstore.yml`.
+The filename does not need to follow specific naming conventions but it requires the `.yml` extension.

 The file can contain one or more services defined under the `services:` node.

-Each service has its own service ID.
+Each service has a service ID.
 In this example, the service ID is `petstore`.
 The service can have one or more instances.
-In this case, onlu one instance `http://localhost:8080` is used.
+In this case, only one instance `http://localhost:8080` is used.

 A service can provide multiple APIs that are routed by the API Gateway.
 In this case, requests with the relative base path `api/v2` at the API Gateway (full gateway URL: `https://gateway:port/api/v2/...`) are routed to the relative base path `/v2` at the full URL of the service (`http://localhost:8080/v2/...`).

+**Tips:**
-There are more examples of API definitions in https://github.com/gizafoundation/api-layer/tree/master/config/local/api-defs.
+    * There are more examples of API definitions in https://github.com/gizafoundation/api-layer/tree/master/config/local/api-defs.

-**Note:** For more details about YAML formatting, see https://learnxinyminutes.com/docs/yaml/
+    * For more details about YAML formatting, see https://learnxinyminutes.com/docs/yaml/

+## Configuration parameters##

 The following list describes the configuration parameters: